Maine Practice Materials with helpful tips

 Maine Rules of Small Claims Procedure

-TIP: Check here for recent updates on the Court's website
+TIP #1: Check here for recent updates on the Court's website.

-"Watch This Page" and follow directions to receive e-mail notifications whenever this page is updated.
-You can also choose any and all other pages on the Judicial Branch website.
-TIP #2: One of the benefits of a Cleaves membership is our listserv that alerts you to rules changes and other important court notices.
+TIP #2: One of the benefits of a Cleaves membership is our listserv that alerts you to rule changes and other important court notices -- as well as information about library services

 Court Rules -- Federal

-Maine Rules of Court – Federal, annual softbound with updates; Thompson West Pub.
+Maine Rules of Court – Federal, West Pub; annual softbound with updates.

 U.S. Supreme Court Rules

-Federal District Court for the District of Maine Local Rules
+Federal District Court for the District of Maine Local Rule

 U.S. Bankruptcy Court -- District of Maine Local Rules